Understanding Chinese Characters: Basics for Expats

 Which One Should Expats Learn?

-Focus on high-frequency characters like those for numbers, directions, and food.
+Focus on high-frequency characters, such as those for numbers, directions, and food.

-Apps like Pleco, Skritter, and Anki are fantastic tools to learn and memorize characters on the go.
+Apps like Pleco, Skritter, and Anki are excellent for learning and memorizing characters.

-Understanding how characters fit into sentences and phrases can make learning more intuitive.
+Understanding how characters fit into sentences and phrases makes learning more intuitive.

 Common Challenges and How to Overcome Them